RikkuX491/EAST-SE-111323-Phase-1/README.md

 ## Deliverables

-Today we'll be building an app for a new restaurant, Flatburger, that displays a menu of food served at the restaurant.
-We will be using the concepts learned in this lecture to build out this app.
+Today we'll be reviewing JavaScript Fundamentals.
+Our goal is to build an app for a new restaurant, Flatburger, that displays a menu of food served at the restaurant.
+During each lecture, we'll be adding a new feature to this app.

 1. Initialize a variable named `greeting` using `const` and assign it the value of the `string` "Welcome to Flatburger!"
 2. Initialize two variables named `num1` and `num2` using `let` and assign the value of a `number` to each of the two variables.